cabloy/zova/zova-docs/guide/techniques/router/route-query.md

 ## Create Page Component

-In order to fully demonstrate how to define and use typed `Query`, here we create a new page component `user` in the module `a-demo`:
+In order to fully demonstrate how to define and use typed `Query`, here we create a new page component `user` in the module `demo-basic`:

 ```bash
 $ zova :create:page user --module=a-demo